-- Successfully complete the 5 ML core courses - Successfully complete 24 units of Data Analysis Project (DAP) MS DAP Research (normally 24 units over 2 semesters, but can be reduced if the student plans for an extra elective or increased if another core course was taken during the BS). - Complete the Journal Club course requirement - Total of 108 units, 48 units of core courses, 24 units DAP, 36 units of applicable courses as an undergraduate. - Students must be full time (at least 36 units per semester).
+- Successfully complete the 5 ML core courses - Complete a Data Analysis Project (DAP) as described above, including the 6-unit DAP Prep course - Complete the 6-unit Presentation Skills course. - Total of 108 units: 60 units of core courses, 18 units DAP, 6 units Presentation Skills, and 24 units electives, with 36 units of applicable courses taken as an undergraduate.
+See the list of approved electives. - Students must be full time (at least 36 units per semester).